 The test used most often for screening is the PSA (prostate-specific antigen) blood test.
 Another test that can help find prostate cancer early is when a doctor checks the prostate with his or her finger (a digital rectal exam or DRE).
-If prostate cancer is found as a result of either one of these tests, it has probably been found at an early, more treatable stage.
+These 2 tests are described in more detail in our document Prostate Cancer Prevention and Early Detection.

 What the American Cancer Society recommends

-The American Cancer Society recommends that men have a chance to make an informed decision with their health care provider about whether to be screened for prostate cancer.
+The American Cancer Society (ACS) recommends that men have a chance to make an informed decision with their health care provider about whether to be screened for prostate cancer.
 They should first get information about what is known and what is not known about the risks and possible benefits of prostate cancer screening.
 Men should not be screened unless they have received this information.

-Last Medical Review: 08/27/2013
+Last Medical Review: 01/09/2015

-Last Revised: 09/12/2014
+Last Revised: 01/30/2015